Longerakvatnet

-Longerakvatnet or Longeraksvatnet is a lake in the municipality of Bygland in Agder county, Norway.
+Longerakvatnet is a lake in Bygland Municipality in Agder county, Norway.
 It has a small dam on the southwest side to regulate the water level for hydro-electric power generation at a plant located down the hill.
 The lake discharges into the Longeraksåni river which flows into the Byglandsfjorden near the village of Longerak.
 The 3.4 km2 lake is located about 6 km southeast of the village of Lauvdal and about 10 km northeast of the village of Byglandsfjord.